 The university has an extensive international program, offering the opportunity to study at more than 200 institutions around the world.
-A popular choice is Queen’s Bader International Study Centre in 15th-century Herstmonceux Castle in England.
-Well-known graduates include writer Michael Ondaatje, late musician Gord Downie and former governor general David Johnston.
-The campus is surrounded by rows of brick houses, most of which are rented by students.
+A popular choice is Queen’s Bader International Study Centre, located in 15th-century Herstmonceux Castle in England.
+Queen’s campus is surrounded by rows of brick houses, most of which are rented by students.
 It’s a 10-minute walk downtown and a short stroll to Lake Ontario’s scenic waterfront.

 • Computing and the Creative Arts: Students in this multidisciplinary program learn how to develop and use cutting-edge computer software programs for music, art, drama and film production.

-• Engineering: Begin with a common first year and then choose from a slate of programs, such as mechatronics and robotics.
-Design projects and internships are included.
+• Engineering: Begin with a common first year and then choose from a slate of 10 programs, including chemical, civil and geological engineering.
+Benefit from mentorships from leading researchers.

 Tuition (includes compulsory ancillary fees)